 Occasionally, I go hunting for a recipe I need—something to fit what’s fresh in the Pike Place Market, or that Laurel in the Spice Shop Mysteries might bring home from Ripe, her downtown deli.
 The Spice Shop creates its own seasonal spice blends, so I like to offer those recipes and a dish or two highlighting them.

-I share a recipe, with photo illustrations, Mystery Lovers’ Kitchen on the first and third Tuesdays.
+I share a recipe, with photo illustrations, Mystery Lovers’ Kitchen on the first, third, and fifth Tuesdays.
 My story people take the stage at Killer Characters: Where Characters Do the Talking on the 27th of the month, and occasionally, one will share a recipe.

 Tell me about the cats on the cover of the Food Lovers’ Village Mysteries.